TurboPope/tideblog/README.md

-rake serve # See `jekyll serve` rake build # See `jekyll build` rake doctor # See `jekyll doctor'
+rake serve # See `jekyll serve` rake build # See `jekyll build` rake doctor # See `jekyll doctor' rake guard # Like `serve` but with live-reload
 ```

+Live-reloading with `rake guard` needs a browser-extension: http://livereload.com/extensions/

 ## Dependencies
 * JavaScript runtime (`nodejs`)